Arman-Rz/audio-pattern-recognition/README.md

 Dataset:
 https://urbansounddataset.weebly.com/urbansound8k.html

 The dataset is **not included** in this repository because of its size.
+However, the notebooks download, extract and validate the dataset automatically.

 ---